LiberTEM/LiberTEM-jupyter-proxy/README.md

-# Run LiberTEM in JupyterLab
+# Run the LiberTEM GUI in JupyterLab / JupyterHub

 ## Install locally